anirbanbasu/ollama-downloader/README.md

 ### `show-config`

-The `show-config` command simply displays the current configuration from `conf/settings.json`, if it exists.
+The `show-config` command simply displays the current configuration from the settings file in the configurations directory, if it exists.
 If it does not exist, it creates that file with the default settings and shows the content of that file.

 Running `uv run od show-config --help` displays the following.